aws/eks-anywhere/designs/embed_eksd_manifest.md

 ## Overview of Solution

-The EKS Distro manifest and the release CRD will be applied directly to the cluster.
+With this feature, the EKSD manifest & its CRD will be applied directly to the cluster.
 This will allow the controller to grab the EKSD release resources from within the cluster instead of reading in the EKSD manifest from the internet when fetching the applied spec.

-### Solution Details

-With this feature, the EKSD manifest & its CRD will be applied directly to the cluster.
 We will do this similarly to how we apply the EKSA components to the cluster, introducing a new task to the create workflow called `InstallEksdComponentsTask`.
+In the upgrade workflow, we will also add a step to apply the EKSD resources as we update other cluster resources.

+#### EKS-D bundle changes

-We currently don’t pull in the EKSD release CRD in the bundle, so I propose introducing a new field `crdUrl` in the EKSD Bundle to refer to the file in S3 that stores this CRD.
+We currently don’t pull in the EKSD release CRD in the bundle, but we need to apply this CRD before applying the release manifest.
+I propose introducing a new field `components` in the EKSD bundle to refer to the file in S3 that stores this CRD.

+While most of our bundles have a `version` field, the EKS-D bundle does not have this field.
+Instead, the version is typically decided by the `releaseChannel` and the `releaseNumber`.
+We already have the `channel` field in the EKS-D bundle, so I propose adding the `number` field to this bundle to have an effective way to check the EKS-D version during upgrades.

+Example bundles manifest with proposed changes:

 ```
 apiVersion: anywhere.eks.amazonaws.com/v1alpha1